 While you have the creative freedom to make any changes you want, it can be a good idea to maintain some consistent elements across both campaigns, like photos, impact block images, or text.
 This shows supporters the two efforts are linked and can help mitigate confusion for anyone entering from an older email or social media promotion: your branding and aesthetic will look consistent.

-If you can rethink your strategy around Giving Tuesday and year-end, you can help you drive results, increase performance, and alleviate workload.
+If you can rethink your strategy around Giving Tuesday and year-end, you can help drive results, increase performance, and alleviate workload.
 Instead of viewing these two times as separate, each requiring their own campaign, try looking at them as complementary efforts that build off one another.

 Use this example from The Salvation Army Western Territory to help inform how you might build a campaign that’s easily transitioned from Giving Tuesday into year-end.
 If you’d like to get even more resources to make this Giving Tuesday your best yet, grab our Giving Tuesday toolkit below.